-This expertise includes "low template" DNA and complex mixed profiles, and he has extensive experience working with some of the foremost forensic scientists in this field.
+His expertise includes "low template" DNA and complex mixed profiles, and he has extensive experience working with some of the foremost forensic scientists in this field.
 He has co-authored comprehensive articles on DNA law and practice published in The Archbold Review September 2012 and February 2011 and well-received features in the Law Society Gazette, January 2015 and March 2017.
-He was also interviewed by the BBC for their recent R4 documentary “Forensics in Crisis” and was quoted in a recent news story relating to DNA contamination fears in sex cases.
+He was also interviewed by the BBC for the R4 documentary “Forensics in Crisis”.

-He is a member of the ICCA experts working group and is a contributor to the recently published “Statistics and Probability for Advocates” guide produced jointly by the Inns of Court School of Advocacy and the Royal Society for Statistics.
+He is a member of the ICCA experts working group and is a contributor to “Statistics and Probability for Advocates” – a guide produced jointly by the Inns of Court School of Advocacy and the Royal Society for Statistics.